alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 ### 7.2 Hybrid Learning Inversion Framework

 An alternative methodology demonstrating comparable performance was investigated, wherein the neural network operates as a component of a broader hybrid framework.
-This framework comprises five key stages: (i) data fragmentation, (ii) embedding, (iii) variational autoencoder, (iv) prototyping, and (v) data recovery through gradient-based optimization.
+This framework comprises five key stages: (i) data fragmentation, (ii) embedding, (iii) variational autoencoder, (iv) aggregation, and (v) data recovery through gradient-based optimization.

 #### 7.2.1 Data Fragmentation

-Rather than using full-length amino acid sequences as input, each sequence is fragmented into fixed-length subsequences of length L, where L represents a fraction of the maximum protein length.
+Rather than using full-length amino acid sequences as input, each sequence is fragmented into fixed-length subsequences of length L, where L represents a fraction of the maximum protein length (bandwidth).
 Each amino acid is thus associated with a corresponding subchain.
 To ensure uniform coverage and preserve the statistical properties of the original sequence, circular wrapping is applied, resulting in a consistent probability distribution across all subsequences.

 The comparative study in Annex 1 established an empirical framework for the critical parameter length L, defined as 30% at least of maximum studied length.
 This parameter will vary depending on the dataset and the inner distribution of protein lengths.